Upper bounds on the non-random fluctuations in first passage percolation with low moment conditions: Introduction

 \subsection{Organization of the paper}

-Let us now describe how the present article is organized.
+Let us describe how the present article is organized.
 In Section~\ref{sec:prelim}, we introduce truncated weights following the method of Zhang~\cite{Zha10}.
-However, the argument of Lemma~8 of \cite{Zha10} contains an oversight, so that we will present one of the way to fix this (see Lemma~\ref{lem:zhang}).
-Furthermore, we compare the expectation of the first passage time for the truncated weights with that for the original weights.
+Since the argument of Sections~2 and 3 in \cite{Zha10} contains an oversight, we will present one of ways to fix this (see Lemma~\ref{lem:zhang} below).
+In addition, we give a method to compare the expectation of the first passage time for the truncated weights with that for the original weights.

-In Section~\ref{sec:pf_rate}, we give the proof of Theorem~\ref{thm:rate}.
-We adopt the approach in \cite{Kes93} to first passage times for the truncated weights.